-As mentioned earlier, 364 HIV prevalence rates among men who have sex with men (MSM) and transgender persons are particularly high.
-365 Impeding or deterring LGBT persons who are HIV-positive from seeking treatment in public hospitals is a serious national health concern.
+As mentioned earlier,370 HIV prevalence rates among MSM and transgender persons are particularly high.371 Impeding or deterring LGBT persons who are HIV-positive from seeking treatment in public hospitals is a serious national health concern.
 Confidentiality breaches by medical personnel regarding a patient's HIV status is one of the leading factors causing LGBT persons to refuse seeking treatment.
 On the subject of confidentiality, Hon.
-Dr. Cummings said, "We [the Ministry of Health] are very strict on confidential information."
-366 She mentioned the existence of a public relations department in each hospital, where an individual can file a complaint, and that there had recently been an incident of breach of confidentiality in Region 5.
-While not related to HIV status or LGBT persons, she affirmed the health practitioner was sanctioned for the breach.
-367
+Dr. Cummings said, "We [the Ministry of Health] are very strict on confidential information."372 She mentioned the existence of a public relations department in each hospital, where an individual can file a complaint, and that there had recently been an incident of breach of confidentiality in Region 5.